BioMedIA-MBZUAI/HECKTOR2025/README.md

     - **No Extra Files**: do not generate caches or logs in other directories.

 5. **Time Limit**
-   Each task has a **15-minute** wall-clock limit.
-Any process running longer will be force-terminated. (@Ahmed Please confirm this if it should be added)
+   Tasks 1 and 3 have a **10-minute** wall-clock limit, while task 2 has a **15-minute** limit.
+Any process running longer will be force-terminated.

 6. **Submission Tips**
     - **Local Validation**: always run `./do_test_run.sh` before packing.